Body Oxygen Test or Buteyko CP (Control Pause) TestBy Dr. Artour Rakhimov, Alternative Health Educator and Author - Last updated on August 9, 2018

 Some people can have abnormally large numbers for this test.
 This happens in cases of carotid body resections, denervation of respiratory muscles, and near death experiences.
 People with sleep apnea and lost or blunted CO2 sensitivity can also have exaggerated test results.

-Cases when people have good or normal breathing (with normal body O2 content), while having poor results for this test, are virtually unknown.
+Cases of people having a good or normal breathing (with normal body O2 content) while having poor results for this test are virtually unknown.